 A cone-shaped cornea causes blurred vision and may cause sensitivity to light and glare.
-Keratoconus usually affects both eyes and generally begins to first affect people ages 10 to 25.
+Keratoconus usually affects both eyes.
+However, it can affect one eye more than the other.
+It generally begins to affect people between the late teens and 30 years of age.
 The condition may progress slowly for 10 years or longer.

-In the early stages of keratoconus, you can correct vision problems with glasses or soft contact lenses.
-Later, you may have to be fitted with rigid, gas permeable contact lenses or other types of lenses.
-If your condition progresses to an advanced stage, you may need a cornea transplant.
+In the early stages of keratoconus, you might be able to correct vision problems with glasses or soft contact lenses.
+Later, you may have to be fitted with rigid, gas permeable contact lenses or other types of lenses, such as scleral lenses.
+If your condition gets worse, you may need a cornea transplant.

 When to see a doctor

-See your eye doctor (ophthalmologist or optometrist) if your eyesight is worsening rapidly, which might be caused by an irregular curvature of the eye (astigmatism).
-He or she may also look for signs of keratoconus during routine eye exams.
+See your eye doctor if your eyesight is worsening rapidly, which might be caused by an irregular curvature of the eye, called astigmatism.
+Your eye doctor also may look for signs of keratoconus during routine eye exams.

 These factors can increase your chances of developing keratoconus:

-- Having certain conditions, such as retinitis pigmentosa, Down syndrome, Ehlers-Danlos syndrome, hay fever and asthma
+- Having certain conditions, such as retinitis pigmentosa, Down syndrome, Ehlers-Danlos syndrome, Marfan syndrome, hay fever and asthma.

 In some situations, your cornea may swell quickly and cause sudden reduced vision and scarring of the cornea.
-This is caused by a condition in which the inside lining of your cornea breaks down, allowing fluid to enter the cornea (hydrops).
+This is caused by a condition in which the inside lining of your cornea, called Descemet's membrane, breaks down.
+This causes fluid to enter the cornea, a condition known as hydrops.
+The swelling usually goes down by itself, but a scar may form that affects your vision.

 - Eye refraction.
-In this test your eye doctor uses special equipment that measures your eyes to check for vision problems.
-He or she may ask you to look through a device that contains wheels of different lenses (phoropter) to help judge which combination gives you the sharpest vision.
-Some doctors may use a hand-held instrument (retinoscope) to evaluate your eyes.
+This test uses special equipment that measures your eyes.
+You may be asked to look through a device that contains wheels of different lenses, called a phoropter.
+This device helps judge which combination gives you the sharpest vision.
+Some doctors may use a hand-held instrument called a retinoscope to evaluate the eyes.

 - Keratometry.
-In this test your eye doctor focuses a circle of light on your cornea and measures the reflection to determine the basic shape of your cornea.
+This exam involves focusing a circle of light on the cornea and measures the reflection.
+This determines the basic shape of the cornea.

 - Computerized corneal mapping.
-Special photographic tests, such as optical coherence tomography and corneal topography, record images of your cornea to create a detailed shape map of your cornea's surface.
-The tests can also measure the thickness of your cornea.
+Special photographic tests, such as corneal tomography and corneal topography, record images to create a detailed shape map of the cornea.
+Corneal tomography also can measure the thickness of the cornea.
+This type of testing can often detect early signs of keratoconus before the disease is visible by slit-lamp examination.

-In some people with keratoconus, the cornea becomes scarred or wearing contact lenses becomes difficult.
-In these cases, surgery might be necessary.
+In some people with keratoconus, the cornea becomes scarred with advanced disease.
+For others, wearing contact lenses becomes difficult.
+In these people, cornea transplant surgery might be necessary.

 - Eyeglasses or soft contact lenses.
 Glasses or soft contact lenses can correct blurry or distorted vision in early keratoconus.
 But people frequently need to change their prescription for eyeglasses or contacts as the shape of their corneas change.

 - Hard contact lenses.
-Hard (rigid, gas permeable) contact lenses are often the next step in treating progressing keratoconus.
+Hard contact lenses are often the next step in treating more-advanced keratoconus.
+Hard lenses include rigid, gas permeable types.
 Hard lenses may feel uncomfortable at first, but many people adjust to wearing them and they can provide excellent vision.
 This type of lens can be made to fit your corneas.

 - Hybrid lenses.
 These contact lenses have a rigid center with a softer ring around the outside for increased comfort.
 People who can't tolerate hard contact lenses may prefer hybrid lenses.

 - Scleral lenses.
 These lenses are useful for very irregular shape changes in your cornea in advanced keratoconus.
-Instead of resting on the cornea like traditional contact lenses do, scleral lenses sit on the white part of the eye (sclera) and vault over the cornea without touching it.
+Instead of resting on the cornea like traditional contact lenses do, scleral lenses sit on the white part of the eye, called the sclera, and vault over the cornea without touching it.

 If you're using rigid or scleral contact lenses, make sure to have them fitted by an eye doctor with experience in treating keratoconus.
-You'll also need to have regular checkups to determine whether the fitting remains satisfactory.
+You'll also need to have regular checkups to determine whether the lenses still fit well.
 An ill-fitting lens can damage your cornea.

 - Corneal cross-linking.
-In this procedure, the cornea is saturated with riboflavin drops and treated with ultraviolet light.
+In this procedure, the cornea is saturated with riboflavin eye drops and treated with ultraviolet light.
+This causes cross-linking of the cornea, which stiffens the cornea to prevent further shape changes.
 Corneal cross-linking may help to reduce the risk of progressive vision loss by stabilizing the cornea early in the disease.

 You may need surgery if you have corneal scarring, extreme thinning of your cornea, poor vision with the strongest prescription lenses or an inability to wear any type of contact lenses.
-Several surgeries are available, depending on the location of the bulging cone and the severity of your condition.
+Depending on the location of the bulging cone and the severity of your condition, surgical options include:

-Cornea transplant.
-If you have corneal scarring or extreme thinning, you'll likely need a cornea transplant (keratoplasty).
+- Cornea transplant.
+If you have corneal scarring or extreme thinning, you'll likely need a cornea transplant.
+Depending on your situation, your eye doctor may recommend replacing all or part of your cornea with healthy donor tissue.
+A cornea transplant is known as a keratoplasty.

 Preparing for an appointment

-If you're having difficulty with your vision, you'll likely start by seeing an eye doctor (ophthalmologist or optometrist).
-If your eye doctor determines that you may need a cornea transplant, you may be referred to an ophthalmologist who has had special training in corneal surgery.
+If you're having difficulty with your vision, you'll likely start by seeing an eye doctor, called an ophthalmologist or optometrist.
+If your eye doctor determines that you might have keratoconus, you may be referred to an ophthalmologist who has had special training in corneal disease and surgery.
+A trained ophthalmologist can interpret corneal imaging studies and determine if you need cross-linking or a cornea transplant.

 Here's some information to help you get ready for your appointment.